Tony118g/captured/TESTING.md

 ![Screenshot of html validation result](documentation/testing-images/html-validation.png)

+NB - It was brought to my attention by my peers that the like and comment buttons do not have text.
+I do not think that this has any bad effect on my site and although they do not contain text, they do contain very well known font awesome icons which are easily identifiable.

 ### W3C CSS Validation
 All custom CSS code has been run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) as individual files (direct input) and through the deployed URL.